 - Ideal for practicing writing and memorizing radicals.

-- Bring details about the JLPT levels (Japanese Language Proficiency Test).
+- Provides details about JLPT levels (Japanese proficiency test).

-If you love watching animes or Japanese series, this extension is perfect.
-The LLN adds interactive subtitles on Netflix, allowing you to pause and see the translation of words or phrases.
+If you love watching anime or Japanese series, this extension is perfect.
+LLN adds interactive subtitles on Netflix, allowing you to pause and see the translation of words or phrases.

-- Show the subtitles in Japanese and in the language of your choice.
+- Shows subtitles in Japanese and in your chosen language.

 - Allows you to save words to study later.